Trauma Therapy in Salt Lake City

 1. Eye Movement Desensitization and Reprocessing (EMDR)

 When a traumatic event occurs, the brain can get overwhelmed, causing the memory of the experience to get "stuck.”
-EMDR uses bilateral stimulation (such as side-to-side eye movements or gentle taps) to help your brain reprocess and shift these memories from distressing emotional triggers in the present into more neutral past events—without requiring you to talk through every painful detail.
+EMDR uses bilateral stimulation (such as side-to-side eye movements or gentle taps) to help your brain reprocess and shift these memories from distressing emotional triggers in the present into more neutral past events — without requiring you to talk through every painful detail.

 2. Parts Work (IFS-Informed)

 Have you ever felt like part of you wants to move forward, but another part of you is terrified and holding you back?
 Trauma often fragments our internal world.
-Parts work helps us gently identify and communicate with these different inner voices — such as the critic, the protector, or the wounded child.
+Parts work helps us identify and communicate with these different inner voices — such as the critic, the protector, or the wounded child.
 By understanding their adaptive responses, we can untangle internal conflict and cultivate self-compassion.

 3. Somatic Therapy